saidbyced/bank_tech_test/Documentation/feedback_and_response.md

 4. As with point 2, I did not make the simple connection that accounts/banking might work with decimal values.
 I will recitfy this. ✅ - see point 2
 5. Good to know - I think this is something I personally would have clarified with the client prior to undertaking the work.
 As part of this, if there is no response how do you write good TDD that checks behaviour instead of state?
 I will invesitgate this and correct my code. ✅ - changed tests to check if function runs with correct inputs (which would be most basic tests anyway)
 6. Easy fix - thank you for pointing it out.
 I made the assumption that this code might well slot into a larger program that has a display interface but I wonder if that is an assumption I should make. ✅ - required correction of tests as well
 7. Very interesting indeed.
 If they don't store balance (even if only in a session) how do they display it..?
-Something to investigate.
+Something to investigate. ✅ - harder than I thought.
 8. I will absolutely correct this - centralised information is an important UX consideration.